Nikko (Nikkō City) Trip - Travel Guide 1–2 days in nature

 Edo Wonderland Nikko Edomura

 Edo Wonderland is an open-air museum where you can immerse yourself in the world of the Edo period.
-You’ll find historic buildings, authentic interiors, and all sorts of interesting objects from that era.
-Admission is 5,800 Yen (about 37 euros) per person—pretty pricey, but you can easily spend 2–3 hours here.
-If you have kids, probably even more!
+Here you'll find period buildings with interiors and other interesting artifacts from that era.
+The entrance fee of 5,800 yen (about 37 euros) per person is quite pricey, but you could easily spend 2-3 hours here—with children, even longer!

-My tip: If you buy your ticket at Nikko Tobu Station, it costs "only" 5,500 Yen, so you save a bit.
-There’s also a free shuttle bus that takes you from Nikko JR Station to Edo Wonderland (Attention: this is not the Tobu Nikko Station, where the Limited Express arrives!).
+My tip: If you buy your ticket at Nikko Tobu station, it only costs 5,500 yen, saving you some money.
+There's also a free shuttle bus that takes you from Nikko JR station to Edo Wonderland (note: that's NOT the Tobu Nikko station where the Limited Express train arrives!).

 Google Maps: https://maps.app.goo.gl/Y2wb12kipxUrKcb36